 The increase in gross profit for the nine months ended March 31, 2023 when compared to the same period last year resulted from an increase in sales and a higher overall gross profit percentage comprising those shipments which was influenced by product mix.
-In the current period, gross profit was favorably impacted from higher sales and improved margins on a specific magnetics contract and a certain build to print contract, contracts, resulting from manufacturing improvements.
-The prior year's current period gross profit was negatively impacted by certain programs which had higher sales in the prior year and contributed less to gross profit as the result of cost overruns when compared to the same period this year.
-These significant costs overruns included labor from both production and engineering efforts made and the impact of inflationary pricing on materials for certain fixed-price contracts.
-In addition, specific to the prior year, gross profit was negatively impacted by the expensing of remaining development costs formerly capitalized in inventory incurred on a specific engineering design program in which our customer had delayed unit qualification testing and for which production units were not expected to be manufactured in the near term.
-The increase in gross profit for the six months ended December 31, 2022 when compared to the same period last year resulted from an increase in sales and a higher overall gross profit percentage comprising those shipments which was influenced by product mix.
-In the current period, gross profit was favorably impacted from higher sales and improved margins on a specific magnetics contract and a build to print contract, resulting from manufacturing improvements.
-Conversely, current year gross profit was negatively impacted by cost overruns on a specific certain fixed-priced engineering design contract for a power supply due to the ongoing unforeseen complexity of the design.
-In addition, sales on design and the identification of additional costs required to screen a certain build to print contract did not contribute to gross profit large volume of parts due to production overruns caused by test failures, the unavailability of mil-spec rated parts in the marketplace due to part obsolescence or exceptionally long lead times.
+In the current period, gross profit was favorably impacted from higher sales and improved margins on a specific magnetics contract and certain build to print contracts, resulting from manufacturing improvements.
+The current period gross profit was negatively impacted by significant costs incurred on a certain fixed-priced engineering design contract for a power supply due to the ongoing unforeseen complexity of the design and the identification of additional costs required to screen a large volume of parts due to the unavailability of mil-spec rated parts in the marketplace due to part obsolescence or exceptionally long lead times.
 The prior year gross profit was negatively impacted by certain programs which had higher sales in the prior year and contributed less to gross profit as the result of cost overruns when compared to the same period this year.
 These cost overruns included labor from both production and engineering efforts made and the impact of inflationary pricing on materials for certain fixed-price contracts.
 In addition, to a lesser extent, specific to the prior year, gross profit was negatively impacted by the expensing of remaining development costs formerly capitalized in inventory on a specific engineering design program in which our customer had delayed unit qualification testing and for which production units were not expected to be manufactured in the near term.

-Selling, general and administrative expenses were \$874,931 \$1,014,739 for the three months ended December 31, 2022 March 31, 2023, a decrease an increase of \$311,237 \$81,014, compared to the three months ended December 31, 2021 March 31, 2022.
-Selling, general and administrative expenses were \$1,713,961 \$2,728,700 for the six nine months ended December 31, 2022 March 31, 2023, a decrease of \$467,029 \$386,015 compared to the six nine months ended December 31, 2021 March 31, 2022.
-The higher costs increase in spending for the three and six months ended December 31, 2021 related March 31, 2023 as compared to the same period in 2022 relates primarily to one-time expenses selling costs for an outside sales representative related to specific programs in addition to an increase in costs incurred for conferences and training expenditures and travel expenses.
+Selling, general and administrative expenses were \$1,014,739 \$1,023,681 for the three months ended March 31, 2023 September 30, 2023, an increase of \$81,014, \$184,651, compared to the three months ended March 31, 2022.
+Selling, general and administrative expenses were \$2,728,700 for the nine months ended March 31, 2023, a decrease of \$386,015 compared to the nine months ended March 31, 2022 September 30, 2022.
+The increase in spending for the three months ended March 31, 2023 September 30, 2023 as compared to the same period in 2022 relates primarily mainly to selling costs for an outside sales representative related to specific programs in addition to an the increase in employee compensation costs, incurred primarily a headcount increase for conferences a person in business development.
+In addition, and training expenditures and travel expenses.
 Lower costs were incurred for the nine months ended March 31, 2023, comparably, as the prior year spending included specific non-recurring costs attributed to a change in senior management.
-In addition, fewer costs were incurred in the current period when compared to the prior period resulting from a decrease in board of directors fees resulting from a reduction of two non-employee directors a decrease in outside selling costs related to outside sales representatives, and lower professional recruiting costs incurred.
-The decreases in the current period were offset, in part, by increases in conference and training expenditures incurred.
+In addition, fewer costs were incurred lesser extent, expenses increased in the current period quarter when compared to the prior period resulting from a decrease in board of directors fees resulting from a reduction of two non-employee directors related to travel expenses, recruiting expenses, freight on outgoing shipments and lower professional recruiting costs incurred.
+The decreases in the current period were offset, in part, by increases in conference and training expenditures incurred, general office expenditures.